 Policygenius can help you get quotes and find the coverage that works best for your insurance needs.

 Riding in a convertible with the top down and the wind whipping through your hair sounds like fun, but it can also be expensive — if you get caught speeding, that is.
 Driving history is one of the top factors when it comes to determining your car insurance rates.
-A single ticket can raise your rates by $1,000, and a DUI can increase your rates by more than $1,500 with certain insurers.

 Below are the average car insurance rates for drivers in Miami with tickets or accidents on their driving record.

 Cheapest car insurance for drivers with bad credit in Miami, FL

 A low credit score can affect you in many ways.
 Bad credit can even increase your car insurance rates by up to 50 percent.